DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 pneuData <- paste0(dir, '/SHPFinal/Neumonia', years, '.shp')
 ```

-And then we will read it using the `sp` package.
+And then we read it using the `sp` package.

 ```r